dragon-hex/kot-two-project/README.md

+# Disclaimer!

+This project is not finished, this is just the barebones or sketch!

+**THIS IS NOT THE FINAL PROJECT!**

+There is a lot of useless code and things that need to be changed.

 # Project Kot2
-Kot2 is a engine based on RPG maker, but easy to make games, originally, this engine was made for run the game "Pet Quest".
+Kot2 is a engine based on RPG maker and others of the genre.

-"IT IS NOT EVEN FINISHED"
+This is the future Pet Quest engine.

 It features:
 1. Mostly of the "maps" and "actions" are written in JSON.